Was Napoleon Hill Wrong?

 Let me offer this challenge to you.
 Take a few minutes right now and make a list of the things that are truly important to you.
 This won’t be difficult because those things will immediately come to mind.

-To give you an example, here are the categories on my list: wife, children, parents, siblings, grandson, friends, health, financial security, fulfillment, spiritual life, and fun.
-Your list might include such categories as job, church, community service, travel, education, or hobby.
+To give you an example, here are the categories on my list: wife, children, parents, siblings, grandchildren, friends, health, financial security, fulfillment, spiritual life, and fun.
+Your list might include such categories as job, church, community service, travel, education, or hobbies.

 Identify and Prioritize